-Calf Mountain Trail is a 2.8 mile out and back trail located near Greenwood, VA that features beautiful wild flowers and is good for all skill levels.
+Calf Mountain Trail is a 2.7 mile out and back trail located near Greenwood, Virginia that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 We had a pleasant hike from the Beagle Gap parking lot at MP 99.5 to the summit of calf mountain.
 There were port-o-pots at the parking area.
 The trail starts in a meadow area, with remnants of an old apple orchard, and the heads into the woods.
 There is a good view to the east at the top.

 This is a great trail for families and children.
 The grade is gradual and trail offers decent views of Beagle Gap.
 We hiked late winter and while the weather was fantastic the trail was very muddy.
 It is a well-worn path due to the amount of traffic and tends to be more like a swamp in some spots.
 The summit was not rocky like most of the Shenandoah NP summits.
 It was more like a large meadow.
 It was perfect for letting the kids run and explore.
 Would make a great picnic spot.
 We will hike this one again in the future.

 Great spot for a quick lunch or a hike to the Meadow to study.

 First half is a good somewhat easy hike.
 Not for little kids or people having trouble with inclines.
 Was a nice outing.
 Good for people who aren't big hikers.